Introduction: LED Snowboard Kit

 - *If you need help removing your bindings tryout this video I found on Youtube.

 - Adhering the LED Strip: Begin by applying the adhesive backed zip tie mount just before the location where the LED strip will begin.
 It is preferred to start from a slightly closer distance to the binding that will always be strapped in while riding (This zip tie mount is used to prevent unwanted tension on the LED strip connector wire).
-Ensure you have the input of your LED strip, now start adhering it to your snowboard from the edge of the zip tie mount (This is where the LED strip will connect to the battery/controller).
+Ensure you have the input of your LED strip, now start adhering it to your snowboard starting at the edge of the zip tie mount (This is where the LED strip will connect to the battery/controller).
+Keep the LED strip at least 1/8" from the edge of your snowboard.
+This way when your board collides with an object, that object makes contact with the snowboard and NOT your LED strip.
+If your LED strip is on or over the edge of your snowboard, icy conditions can easily damage the LED strip by grinding away at the silicone as you go down the hill.
 Heat the LED strip and board at the location of application just before applying to the board (This ensures a strong adhesive binding to the board).
 As you approach the curved end of your board you may need to apply more heat in order to bend the strip around the curve properly.
 Repeat at the opposite end of your board.
 Once you reach the beginning of your LED strip you now need to cut the LED strip to length.
 As seen in the photos above, there are designated points on the LED strip where you can cut it to length safely.
 Using the provided zip tie, loop under the LED strip connector with the zip tie mount and firmly tighten.

 Step 4: Controlling Your Snowboard